vikbert/BDD-for-dummy/assignment.md

 # Assignment

 ## Implement a simplistic "already known" authentication with email and password.

+Follow the following steps to add the feature in `BDD`
-> Note: ❌ means to create a behat tests and make sure that test is red. ✅ implement the feature to make the test green.
+- ❌ means to create a behat tests and make sure that test is red.
+- ✅ implement the feature to make the test green.

 #### Task 1:
 Implement a simplistic "already known" register with given email and password